jim stafford

 use User-defined configuration for details

-technically no different than any other @Configuration
+technically no different from any other @Configuration class except

-inspected after User-defined @Configuration
+inspected after User-defined @Configuration class(es) processing complete

-based on being named in a META-INF/spring.factories
+based on being named in a descriptor file within META-INF/

 alternate identification and second pass processing allows the core application to